 Check if RAM (Memory module) causing the issue

-Most of the computer either stop working or just turn off randomly because of ram crashing problem.
+Most of the computers either stop working or just turn off randomly because of the RAM (random access memory) crashing problem.
 This problem generally occurs when your ram stops working or by the displacement of your ram.
 To resolve this problem, unplug your ram, clean it out (clean the RAM slot as well) and plug it again.
 Check if the problem is solved or not.

 Updated to the latest Windows 10 version